 RUSecure CTF Contest

-This will be a five-week, virtual contest with hints and educational materials available.
+This will be a one-month, virtual contest with hints and educational materials available.
 The purpose of this contest is to educate, motivate and reward students interested in cybersecurity.

 A one-day, on campus event.
 Finalists will participate in a variety of activities including a Capture the Flag contest.
 Scholarships will be offered to all finalists based upon placement in the contest.